dimalypai/mil-masters-thesis-chalmers/docs/report/02_Monads.md

 use them directly (unless `StateT` is on top) because the types do not match.
 In this case lifting needs to be used, to add necessary layers on top of a computation in one of the monads deeper down in the stack.
 There are attempts to solve the lifting problem, for example by using type classes to abstract different types of computations and use these abstractions instead of specific monad transformers.
 This idea is based on \cite{Overloading} and incorporated in Haskell packages like `mtl`.
 It is rather convenient for a user, but has quite an overhead for a library writer, because the number of instances that needs to be provided is quadratic to the number of monads
 \cite{MonadTransformers}.
 Another, more recent idea, is presented in
-\cite{ModularMT}, where "a uniform lifting through any monad transformer" is defined. {>> Algebraic effects need to be mentioned here as well <<}
+\cite{ModularMT}, where "a uniform lifting through any monad transformer" is defined.
+There is also work on an alternative to monad transformers based on *algebraic effects* and *effect handlers* being done.
+This approach is covered in more details in the following chapter.

 As it was mentioned earlier, the order in which different monads are combined can be significant.
 If it is the case, then it is said that these two effects